sorodriguezz/config-client/README.md

 ### ConfigClientOptions

+- `type`: The type of config server ('default' or 'spring-config-server')
-- `repo`: The name of the repository
+- `repo`: The name of the repository (required for 'spring-config-server', optional for 'default')
 - `application`: The name of the application
 - `profile`: The profile to use (e.g., 'dev', 'prod')
 - `auth`: (Optional) Authentication credentials